-3.2 Toward an Implementation Framework
+2.3.2 Toward an Implementation Framework

-There are important similarities among the previous implementation frameworks in terms of key factors forwarded and the assumptions made.
+similarities previous implementation There are important among the frameworks in terms of key factors forwarded and the assumptions made.
 The overriding assumption of these frameworks is that multiple factors should be considered simultaneously when developing and implementing a strategy and strategic decision.
 Some frameworks combine several elements under one factor, while others refer to each element as a separate factor.
-For example, in the framework proposed by Galbraith and Kazanjian (1986), the issue related to managers and employees are incorporated under a separate factor entitled "people" or "staff."
+For example, in the framework proposed by Galbraith and Kazanjian (1986), the issue related to managers and employees is incorporated under a separate factor entitled "people" or "staff."
 In the framework developed by Hrebiniak and Joyce (1984), a manager's style, incentives, and training are presented as individual factors.

-However, each framework includes different numbers and types of factors, and some frameworks indentify more factors than others.
+However, each framework includes different numbers and types of factors, and some frameworks identify more factors than others.

 Strategy formulation is referred to as strategy, business strategy, intended strategy, market strategy, vision, new strategy, and strategic decision.
-Outcome is referred as results and success.
-A further issue is that some frameworks have a starting point, which is usually the formulation of strategy (Hrebiniak and Joyce, 1984), whereas other frameworks, such as those proposed by Waterman and colleagues (1980), do not specifically have a starting point when looking at strategy implementation.
+The outcome is referred to as results and success.
+A further issue is that some frameworks have a starting point, which is usually the formulation of strategy (Hrebiniak & Joyce, 1984), whereas other frameworks, such as those proposed by Waterman and colleagues (1980), do not specifically have a starting point when looking at strategy implementation.

-From the analysis of previous frameworks, key factors can be identified that play an important role in strategy formation process:
+From the analysis of previous frameworks, key factors can be identified that play an important role in the strategy formation process: